a-burigana/PLATO/README.md

 An ASP based comprehensive Multi-Agent Epistemic Planner

 ## Usage
-The main program is `planner_multi.lp`.
+The main program is `plato.lp`.
 Given a MEP domain instance `instance.lp`, to calculate a plan simply run the following line in your terminal:

 ```
-clingo planner_multi.lp path/to/instance.lp <options>
+clingo plato.lp path/to/instance.lp <options>
 ```

 You can easily calculate all the plans for the given instance:

 ```
-clingo planner_multi.lp path/to/instance.lp 0
+clingo plato.lp path/to/instance.lp 0
 ```

 The best working *clingo*'s configurations (as to the conducted evaluations) are `many` and `frumpy`.
 In the *exp* folder you can find the domains instances that we used to test the efficiency of PLATO.
 A description of the domains is available at http://clp.dimi.uniud.it/sw/.